ufuchs/weather-on-server/INSTALL.md

 ### rsvg-convert, pngcrush

-On your Linux host you should install it per package manager
+On your Linux host you should install those binaries per package manager

 e.g:

 apt-get update && apt-get install librsvg pngcrush

-### Wonderground API key
+### Wunderground API key

+The weather data comes from Wunderground.

+Wunderground provides a free developer account with 500 calls per day.

+The only thing you need is an so called API key.

+You can get it for free at:

 http://www.wunderground.com/weather/api/

 http://www.wunderground.com/weather/api/d/pricing.html

+This API key must be bound on the env variable 'API_KEY'.

+Good luck and positive critics are welcome!